Simple tilts of length hearts and simple-minded mutation

 \begin{proposition} Let $\sD$ be a Hom-finite, Krull--Schmidt, saturated triangulated category.
 Then a finite SMC is silting if and only if it is cosilting. \end{proposition}

 \begin{proof} Let $\smfull$ be a finite SMC in $\sD$ with associated bounded t-structure $(\sX,\sY)$ and heart $\sH = \extn{\smfull}$.
 Then

-where the third and fourth bi-implications use the fact that $\smfull$ is finite to obtain a projective generator from the projective covers of the finitely many simple objects, and an injective cogenerator from the injective envelopes of the finitely simple objects, respectively. \end{proof}
+where the third and fourth bi-implications use that $\smfull$ is finite to obtain a projective generator from the projective covers of the finitely many simple objects, and an injective cogenerator from the injective envelopes of the finitely many simple objects, respectively. \end{proof}

 Note that finiteness of $\smfull$ is crucial in the argument above: Example~\ref{ex:silting-not-cosilting} gives an example of an infinite SMC that is silting but not cosilting, which can be dualised to give an example of an infinite SMC that is cosilting but not silting.
 We end with the following question.